RoboticsAAU/MatrixProduction/AAU12Segmenter/Logical/Libraries/McBase/McBase.typ

-		mcERROR_STOP_CTRL_OFF_CMD,  (*Generates an error, ends any active movements and switches off the controller*) mcERROR_V_STOP_CTRL_OFF_CMD,  (*Generates an error, ends any active movements with a speed-controlled ramp and switches off the controller*) mcERROR_COAST_TO_STANDSTILL_CMD,  (*Generates an error, any active movements coast to a stop when controller switched off*) mcERROR_INDUCTION_HALT_CMD  (*Generates an axis error on the drive, movements are stopped with an induction stop of the controller*)
+		mcERROR_STOP_CTRL_OFF_CMD,  (*Generates an error, ends any active movements and switches off the controller*) mcERROR_V_STOP_CTRL_OFF_CMD,  (*Generates an error, ends any active movements with a speed-controlled ramp and switches off the controller*) mcERROR_COAST_TO_STANDSTILL_CMD,  (*Generates an error, any active movements coast to a stop when controller switched off*) mcERROR_INDUCTION_HALT_CMD,  (*Generates an axis error on the drive, movements are stopped with an induction stop of the controller*) mcERROR_STOP_DEC_CMD,  (*Generates an error and ends an active movement with the deceleration specified on configuration, written by the axis group or written via the function block MC_BR_CyclicDriveErrorDecel*) mcERROR_STOP_DEC_CTRL_OFF_CMD,  (*Generates an error, ends any active movement with the deceleration specified on configuration, written by the axis group or written via the function block MC_BR_CyclicDriveErrorDecel and switches off the controller*) mcERROR_V_STOP_DEC_CTRL_OFF_CMD  (*Generates an error, ends any active movement with a speed-controlled ramp with the deceleration specified on configuration, written by the axis group or written via the function block MC_BR_CyclicDriveErrorDecel and switches off the controller*)
 	);

 	McEdgeEnum :